-Jonathan Edwards (1703-1758) is famous for his sermon “Sinners in the Hands of an Angry God.”
+Jonathan Edwards (1703-1758) is famous for his sermon, “Sinners in the Hands of an Angry God.”
 But he also preached one called “Heaven is a World of Love.”
-Edwards reminded us that God is love and the infinite, full, overflowing, and inexhaustible fountain of pure love.
+Edwards reminds us that God is love and the infinite, full, overflowing, and inexhaustible fountain of pure love.
 And the Holy Spirit’s gift and fruit of love will be everlasting in Heaven, even after all other things have failed and passed away.
-In Heaven the demonstration of love between the Lord (Father, Son, and Holy Spirit) and Christ’s followers will be perfect.
+In Heaven the demonstration of love between the Lord (Father, Son, and Spirit) and Christ’s followers will be perfect.
 Preparing for Heaven, believers aim to grow in godly love, even though our attainment will be only incomplete in this life.

 Drawing on 1 Corinthians 13 (the Bible’s “Love Chapter”) this continues our series on “Jesus-like Love.”
 I number these headings for ease of discussion.
 If you missed it, you can read Part 1 here.